cucapra/pollen/README.md

 ```
 git clone https://github.com/cucapra/pollen.git
 ```
-and then follow the instructions below to set up our dependencies, `calyx` and `odgi`.
+and run `flit install -s --user` from the root directory.
+Then follow the instructions below to set up our dependencies, `calyx` and `odgi`.

 #### Calyx